 The OpenFlow Logical Switch represents an instance of a logical switch that is available or can be made available on an OpenFlow Capable Switch.
 An OpenFlow Logical switch is a logical context which behaves as the datapath as described in the OpenFlow specification.
 The OpenFlow Logical Switch is connected to one or more OpenFlow Controllers via the OpenFlow protocol.
 It uses resources of the OpenFlow Capable Switch for realizing the capabilities offered via the OpenFlow protocol.
 The OpenFlow Logical Switch has relationships to

 OpenFlow Controllers that control the OpenFlow Capable Switch

 OpenFlow Resources that are available from the OpenFlow Capable Switch

 UML Diagram

-Figure 6: Data Model Diagram for an OpenFlow Logical Switch
+Figure 7: Data Model Diagram for an OpenFlow Logical Switch

-XML Schema